Barwon Heads: SeaChange and tourism

 During the late 1990s, Barwon Heads was the primary location of filming for the popular Australian television series, SeaChange.
 In the past decade, Barwon Heads has become subject to what is colloquially known in some parts of Australia as the "seachange effect".

 Since the SeaChange television series first aired in 1998 there has been a significant increase in tourism and real estate sales and development (both commercial and residential) in the area.
 This has resulted in a very substantial increase in property and land values, making the town an ideal location for property developers.
 Since then, the area has experienced a boom in tourist numbers during the summer months.

 Nearby Thirteenth Beach is a popular surfing location, the beach is named for its proximity to the 13th hole of the golf course.
 The town was subject to flooding, including a flood that lasted some weeks in 1952, until the construction of levee banks in the 1950s.

 The artist Jan Mitchell erected her first bollard sculptures in Barwon Heads.
 Visitors to the area will encounter the colourful soldier and parrot bollards, which designate a route for the local children from the primary school, through the streets to the bike path, park and playground.
-Mitchell went on to produce more than 100 bollards positioned along Waterfront Geelong.
+Mitchell went on to produce more than 100 bollards positioned along the Geelong Waterfront.